MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UET_TMS_AdobeLaunch.md

    1. Create a new action and select **Microsoft Advertising UET Tag** as the **Extension** and then **Base Tag** as the **Action Type**.
 1. If you are using any features that are based on custom events (for example, reporting variable revenue, custom event remarketing list, dynamic remarketing), you will need to create another rule and a data element for any event that dynamically retrieves a value from the page.
 Otherwise, skip to the next step.

    1. Go to the **Data Elements** tab and click on **Create New Data Element**.
-(Data elements let you create a data map of commonly used items on a page — we suggest creating a data element, then setting up a rule, and lastly binding action parameters to data elements.)
+(Data elements let you create a data map of commonly used items on a page â€” we suggest creating a data element, then setting up a rule, and lastly binding action parameters to data elements.)
    1. Enter a name and then define the data element.
    1. Click **Save**.
    1. Go to the **Rules** page and click **Add Rule**.